Duchesne, Utah: Recreation

 Duchesne sits at the junction of three wildlife management units and is home to world-class big game hunting.
 Mule deer, pronghorn antelope, elk, moose, bighorn sheep, mountain goat, black bear, and mountain lion can be observed within miles of town.

 Transportation

 Duchesne sits at the junction of U.S. Route 40, U.S. Route 191, and State Route 87.
 US-191 from Duchesne to Helper is designated the Indian Canyon National Scenic Byway.

-Duchesne Municipal Airport (Airnav U69) is located 2 mi northeast of town on the Blue Bench.
+Duchesne Municipal Airport (Airnav U69) is located 2 mi northeast of the town on the Blue Bench.
 The airport has a 5800 by 60 ft asphalt runway.
 Runway edge lights are medium intensity available from dusk - dawn, activate MIRL RY 17/35 & PAPI 17/35 - CTAF.
 Wind indicator is lit.
 Attendance is ON CALL.
 Services are available by request (435) 738-2464 from 9:00 am to 5:00 pm Mon - Fri; after hours call (435) 738-5538.

 The proposed Uinta Basin Rail project would build a new railroad line into Duchesne for transporting oil drilled in the area.